ViveSoftware/VIVE-CloudXR-UnitySample/README.md

 # VIVE CloudXR Unity Sample

-Demonstrate how to program with NVIDIA CloudXR Client Unity Plugin for VIVE Focus 3 headset.
-You can start to develop your own CloudXR application for VIVE Focus 3 based on this sample client.
+Demonstrate how to program with NVIDIA CloudXR Client Unity Plugin for VIVE Focus 3 and VIVE XR Elite headset.
+You can start to develop your own CloudXR application based on this sample client.

 Below are the instructions to build from source.
 Alternatively you can find a pre-built APK in the [Releases]() section.